• Skip to primary navigation

 Grapefruit Margarita Tart with Pretzel Crust - adding tequila

-Grapefruit Margarita Tart with Pretzel Crust - filling
+Create the signature Campari swirl in the Grapefruit Margarita Tart with Pretzel Crust

-Grapefruit Margarita Tart with Pretzel Crust - filling with Campari
+Grapefruit Margarita Tart filling pouring into Pretzel Crust

-If you want to add that signature pink swirl, gently drizzle about a tablespoon of Campari to the top of the filling.
-Then swirl it up with a wooden skewer.
+Gently drizzle about a tablespoon of Campari to the top of the filling.

 Grapefruit Margarita Tart with Pretzel Crust - swirling in Campari